Akathethara

 Akathethara is a census town and suburb of Palakkad city, Kerala, India.
 It is located about 11 km from the city centre and 5 km from renowned Malampuzha dam.
-Sabari Ashram also called as Kerala's Sabarmati is located here where Mahatma Gandhi made his visit three times.
+Sabari Ashram also called as Kerala's Sabaramati is located here where Mahatma Gandhi made his visit three times.

 Demographics

 As of 2011 India census, Akathethara had a population of 28592 with 13862 males and 14730 females.